(Redirected from Cal Ripken, Jr)

 - Born August 24, 1960 in Havre de Grace, MD USA

-Shortstop Cal Ripken, famous as baseball's Iron Man, was elected to the Hall of Fame in 2007 with the third-highest vote total in Hall of Fame history.
+Shortstop Cal Ripken, famous as baseball's Iron Man for setting a new record for consecutive games played, was elected to the Hall of Fame in 2007 with the third-highest vote total in Hall of Fame history.
 A two-time MVP and also 1982 Rookie of the Year, he was named to the All-Star team an astounding 19 times and played his entire career with the Baltimore Orioles.

 Minor League Career

 Ripken was selected by the Orioles in the second round of the 1978 amateur draft and made an inconspicuous pro debut that summer, hitting .264/~.336/.301 in 63 games with the Bluefield Orioles.
 He had 33 errors, leading Appalachian League shortstops.
 He hit .303/~.340/.417 with 5 homers in 105 games with the Miami Orioles the next year.
 He led the Florida State League with 28 doubles and finished 4th in average.
 He split the year between shortstop and third base.
 He struggled a bit at the AA level, hitting just .180/~.219/.361 in 17 games with the Charlotte O's.
 He returned to Charlotte in 1980 and had a breakout season, hitting .276/~.372/.492 and clubbing 25 homers, tied for fourth in the Southern League.
 His .933 fielding percentage led the league's third basemen and his 9 sacrifice flies tied Mike Gates for the lead.

 Ripken spent most of 1981 with the Rochester Red Wings.
 He hit .288 with 23 home runs and 75 RBIs in 114 games with the club and played all 33 innings of the longest game in baseball history (he went 2-for-13 while playing third base).
 In August, he was called up by the Orioles.